Hiring manager using outbound recruiting strategies on a laptop shifting through resumes

 Inbound recruiting is a passive strategy.
 Recruiters build assets or campaigns once, attracting candidates for months or years to come.
 Inbound recruiting strategies include techniques like brand building and content marketing.

 Outbound recruiting, on the other hand, is an active strategy.
 Recruiters must continuously perform tasks to keep them in contact with their existing leads and find new talent.
-Outbound recruiters use strategies like email marketing and being active in online communities.
+Email marketing and engaging in online communities are a few of the strategies my team uses to do this.

 Whereas inbound recruiting is a long-term approach, outbound recruiting is short-term.